Skip to main content

 What Types of Projects Will Be Considered?

-• Projects that serve mountain bikers as the primary users, though multi-purpose human-powered trail uses are viable as well.
+• Projects that will serve mountain bikers as the primary users, though multi-purpose human-powered trail uses are viable as well.

 • Projects that will result in a visible and substantial increase in access, improved mountain bike experiences, and greater community benefit.